 The trawl survey has been carried out every year between mid-June and the end of August to minimize the effect of seasonal cycles in the biology of the species.
+However, in 2023 the survey started May $22^{nd}$ and ended July $11^{th}$ .
 Trawling is carried out between 0800 and 2400 UTC; it appears that the daily vertical migration of the Northern shrimp is quite abrupt at sunrise and sunset.
+However, uín 29023 night stations are included as well.
 Tow duration